-Thanks for joining me on this journey!
+Thanks for reading my blog!
 My name is Diane Norwood.
-I’m a registered dietitian (RD) (also called a registered dietitian-nutritionist or RDN) and Certified Diabetes Educator (CDE).
+I’m a registered dietitian, or RD (which is the same as a registered dietitian-nutritionist or RDN).
+I’m also a Certified Diabetes Educator, or CDE.
 I have a B.S. in Dietetics from James Madison University and completed my dietetic internship at the University of Virginia Health System.
 I also earned a M.S. in Nutrition Communication from Tufts University.
-I’ve worked in hospitals, in outpatient clinics, and as a freelance health and nutrition writer.
+I’ve worked in hospitals, in outpatient clinics, in nutrition public relations, and as a freelance health and nutrition writer.

 Of course, what really motivates me on a daily basis are our three girls: SE (11), MJ (9) and SA (5).
 They inspire me, as the main meal planner in our family, to strive for the best nutrition at each meal.
 Like you, I find it challenging to find the time and energy to feed my family well.
 Some days I want to give up, if only for a meal–but I am reminded that it is worth it because they usually keep me honest!
 Still, some days are better than others.
 So, here’s to more “better days” for us all enjoying easy, real food.